 Initially, most people see only the world that they think is outside of themselves.
 Of those people, a few manage to later become aware of the unknowable mystery at the core of their being, and then they see the Void as the goal that will liberate them from their pain.
 Unfortunately, many of the people who remain at this level may then see the world as the enemy of the Void, and they will call the Void good and the world bad or evil.
 However, beyond all of this is a higher stage where you can realize that the visible world and the invisible Void are one and the same.
 At times, a person at this level may feel that they have been completely absorbed into the Void for either an instant or an eternity, but for the rest of the time even when they see the world, they will know it for what it is.
 They will know that the world and the Void are one.
-As the Book of Commentaries has said, "Whatever things you see are but parts of the ways of the Holy One."
+As the Book of Commentaries has said, "Whatever things you see are but parts of the ways of the Holy One28."
 Furthermore, once you realize that the parts you see depend on the Whole and that the Whole cannot be a whole without containing all the parts, then you will realize that the parts and the Whole are the same.
 The proper way to travel through the world of parts, however, is by always being aware of the Whole while perceiving the parts.
-This is what the Book of Radiance calls establishing unity above and diversity below.
+This is what the Book of Radiance calls establishing unity above and diversity below29.
+What most people do, though, is to establish unity below and diversity above, and by this is meant that they cleave to and try to make themselves one with something they desire in the external world while at the same time separating themselves from that primordial awareness that they can never truly be separated from.
+Thus, whether you see the world or the Void, always be aware of the mystery that is inherent in and underlies both.
+That is what you were born to realize.
+Just that.
+Thus spake Christopher.